zareshahi/autosub/README.md

 [dev branch](https://github.com/BingLingGroup/autosub/tree/dev)

 - The latest codes will be pushed to this branch.
-If it works fine, it will be merged to alpha branch when new version released.
+If it works fine, it will be merged to alpha branch when new version is released.
 - Only used to test or pull request.
 Don't install them unless you know what you are doing.

 <escape><a href = "#TOC">&nbsp;↑&nbsp;</a></escape>